SumanDash18/Data-Analysis-Dashboard/README.md

 - 👤 Representative **R02** contributed the highest call volume (**22% of total calls**) and ranked first with **74 happy customer interactions**.
 - 👤 Representative **R03** achieved the highest sales performance, generating **$20,872** in revenue.

+## 📈 Key Analytical Insights

+- Among 389 total callers in Cleveland, only 63 were male, indicating significantly lower engagement from male customers in this location.
+In Columbus, female callers accounted for 129 out of 335 total calls, reflecting comparatively lower participation from this segment.
+While both segments show under-engagement, Cleveland male customers represent the lowest participation and should be prioritized for targeted engagement initiatives.

+- Out of 307 total happy calls, Representative R05 contributed the lowest number of happy calls despite handling 200 total calls.
+This indicates lower effectiveness in converting calls into positive customer outcomes.
+In contrast, Representative R02 achieved the highest number of happy calls (74), suggesting stronger customer handling skills.
+Performance improvement for R05 could be supported through focused training or structured knowledge transfer from R02.

 ---